materialsproject/atomate2/docs/user/key_concepts_overview.md

 ## `Job` and `Flow` makers

 `Job` and `Flow` makers are dataclasses that inherit from the `Maker` [jobflow](https://github.com/materialsproject/jobflow/blob/main/src/jobflow/core/maker.py) dataclass.
 The `Maker` is a base class for constructing the aforementioned `Job` and `Flow` objects.
 It is inheriting from the `MSONable` (Monty JSON) class, that allows job or flow output to be in a JSON serializable dict format.
-This makes it easier to handle and unify output from the various computational chemistry tasks (e.g. chemical bonding analysis, elastic constant calculations, force field applications and many more) and of the many supported software packages (like VASP, phonopy and more).  <!--is there a list of supported software?-->
+This makes it easier to handle and unify output from the various computational chemistry tasks (e.g. chemical bonding analysis, elastic constant calculations, force field applications and many more) and of the many supported software packages (like VASP, phonopy and more).  <!--is there a list of supported software on the github pages?-->
 The output data is handled with so-called `TaskDocuments` in a very convenient way.

 The `Maker` class from jobflow has two main functionalities, that are vital for any inheriting job or flow maker: the `make` function and the functionality to update keyword arguments (kwargs).